aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 ### Customer Growth and Retention

 - **Boost Repeat Purchases:** Target single-purchase customers with personalised re-engagement campaigns and introduce tiered rewards within the Loyalty Scheme to incentivise repeat purchases and improve retention.
-- **Revitalize Customer Acquisition:** Expand acquisition channels to include social media, influencer partnerships, and affiliate programs.
+- **Revitalise Customer Acquisition:** Expand acquisition channels to include social media, influencer partnerships, and affiliate programs.
 Refine Echo Circuit's messaging to re-engage past customers and attract new ones.
 - **Leverage Core Customer Insights:** Analyse behaviors and preferences of repeat customers to enhance Loyalty Scheme.
 Introduce referral incentives to drive word-of-mouth growth and increase new customer acquisition from existing networks.

 ---